How We Did on Our Taxes in 2011

 Examining Our Income

-When it came to income we had a very small bump last year (a bit over 1%), which makes sense – my husband received a bit of a raise, but I had significantly cut back on work for a couple of months during my last trimester and the first month of her birth.
+When it came to income we had a very small bump last year (a bit over 1%).
+It makes sense – my husband received a raise, but I had significantly cut back on work for a couple of months during my last trimester and the first month after our daughter was born.